ZcashFoundation/zebra/book/src/dev/alpha-release-criteria.md

     - `zebrad` can stay within a few blocks of the mainnet tip after the initial sync
         - ⚠️ under excellent network conditions
         - _reasonable and sub-optimal network conditions are not yet supported_
-    - ⚠️  `zebrad` can validate proof of work
+    - ✅  `zebrad` can validate proof of work
-    - 🛑 `zebrad` can validate the transaction merkle tree
+    - ✅ `zebrad` can validate the transaction merkle tree
     - ⚠️ `zebrad` can serve blocks to peers
+    - ✅ The hard-coded [checkpoint lists](https://github.com/ZcashFoundation/zebra/tree/main/zebra-consensus/src/checkpoint) are up-to-date
 - `zebrad` Performance
     - ⚠️ `zebrad` functionality works on platforms that meet its system requirements
 - Testing